Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 There are plenty of comparators in Switzerland for mobile prepaid and plans.
 However, many of them are limited.

-The first one and the best one is the mobile comparator from moneyland.
+The first one is the mobile comparator from moneyland.
 You can configure all the numbers precisely, and the results are detailed.
-This comparator is the one I have used for most of the comparisons in this article.
-The problem is that they are considering many offers that are only valid for some time.
-And the way they compare it is using the activation costs and one-time costs.
-I much prefer to see the long-time costs.
+The problem is that they consider many offers only valid for some time.
+And the way they compare it is by using the activation costs and one-time costs.
+I much prefer to see the long-term costs.
+However, they do not always offer the cheapest option available.

 Conclusion

-When I was young, I remember that a good Swisscom plan was costing 69 CHF per month, and it was not considered that bad.
+When I was young, I remember that a good Swisscom plan cost 69 CHF per month, and it was not considered that bad.
 Fortunately, we have many more options now.

 We can see that there is a lot of competition in this field.
 There are many actors.
 And even German discounters, Lidl and Aldi, offer excellent mobile plans.
-And Mucho has extremely cheap offers.
+And Mucho has extremely cheap prepaid offers, while GoMo offers very cheap plans.

-If you have never considered prepaid before, I strongly encourage you to do so now.
+If you have never considered prepaid, I strongly encourage you to do so now.
 There are many great options, and they can be much cheaper than phone plans.

 And you should not forget to rethink your plans every few years.
-For instance, the Lid Connect Smart Abo was not in the first version of this article.
+For instance, the GoMo was not in the first version of this article.
 But it is now an excellent plan.
-But you should not change every year since you would then pay heavy activation fees.
+But you should not change yearly since you would then pay heavy activation fees.

 If you are in the best value for money, you may also be interested in the best internet plans in Switzerland.